expo/expo/docs/versions/unversioned/sdk/av.md

     -   `isLoaded` : a boolean set to `true`.
     -   `uri` : the location of the media source.
-    -   `progressUpdateIntervalMillis` : the minimum interval in milliseconds between calls of the callback.
-See `setCallback()` for details.
+    -   `progressUpdateIntervalMillis` : the minimum interval in milliseconds between calls of `onPlaybackStatusUpdate`.
+See `setOnPlaybackStatusUpdate()` for details.
     -   `durationMillis` : the duration of the media in milliseconds.
 This is only present if the media has a duration (note that in some cases, a media file's duration is readable on Android, but not on iOS).
     -   `positionMillis` : the current position of playback in milliseconds.
     -   `playableDurationMillis` : the position until which the media has been buffered into memory.
 Like `durationMillis`, this is only present in some cases.